Digital standards status

 Descriptions of the status values and when to apply these to the standards.

-These status values and their colours are listed on the “Standards catalogue status” worksheet in the Government digital standards catalogue workbook (Excel 574KB).
+These status values and their colours are listed on the “Standards catalogue status” worksheet in the Government Digital Standards Catalogue, December 2020 (XLSX, 1.8 MB).

 GEAG is the Government Enterprise Architecture Group.
 They act as an advisory body to the Government Enterprise Architect.